Things to Do

 Beaches and Natural Wonders

 Some of the most astonishing and alluring beaches in Puerto Rico can be found on Vieques.
-Popular Sun Bay offers soft white sand, turquoise waters, and a lush landscape dotted with palm trees.
+Famous Sun Bay offers soft white sand, turquoise waters, and a lush landscape dotted with palm trees.
 True to its name, Playa Negra will greet you with black sand as fine as baby powder and golden cliffs with naturally carved ridges.

 Fresh seafood, farm-to-table fare, and traditional Puerto Rican cuisine are all awaiting you on Vieques.